Want unlimited access to CodingIntel's online library?

 Including updates on CPT® and CMS coding changes for 2025

-The level of participation, who must document the participation, and the required documentation differ based on the type of service that is performed.
-But whatever the medical service, there must be documentation of the attending’s participation in the care of the patient.
+This coding guide starts with a quick reference sheet to help you, because whatever the medical service, there must be documentation of the attending’s participation in the care of the patient.
 This is an area of high compliance risk and academic practices need to educate and re-educate with every new group of residents and recently hired attending physician.

 Table of Contents